Improving the health of the community is central to everything The MetroHealth System does. How

-2. The right to collaborate with MetroHealth to help gain an understanding of what surprise
+2. The right to collaborate with MetroHealth to understand the No Surprises Act.

 3. The right to not be charged for covered preventive care services.

-Preventive care keeps me and my family healthy.
+- Preventive care keeps me and my family healthy.
 I know that many preventive care services are free under the law and that I will not be charged for these services.
-Find guidelines based on governmental preventive care visits here.
-Commercial insurance typically follows this list.
+This link provides guidelines based on governmental preventive care visits at Medicare Preventive Services (cms.gov)